Exabyte-io/documentation/docs/workflows/data.md

 ## Templating

-We allow for using [Jinja templates](templates/examples.md) inside the input to individual units.
+We allow for using [templates](templates/overview.md) inside the input to individual units.
 In this way, we can decouple material-specific information from the workflow-specific one.
-The latter information lets us apply a workflow for multiple materials at the same time, without having to adjust it extensively.
 More explanation can be found inside the [units documentation page](components/units.md).

 ## Properties

-The "Properties" section serves as an aggregator of all the [properties](../properties/overview.md) that are extracted at the workflow or subworkflow level.
+The "Properties" section serves as an aggregator of all the [properties](../properties/overview.md) that are extracted at the workflow or subworkflow levels.
 The "results" key serves the same purpose, but for the case of units.